NegatioN/BattleRiteStats/_characters/ashka.md

       icon: 117c35c7f757858428a733d8da4982be
       name: Combustion
       type: offense
+    - color: grey
+      description: Increases Flamestrike radius by 15 and reduces cooldown by 1.
+      icon: 48122c1a1a8cae7408409c90126f11cb
+      name: Eruption
+      type: mixed
     - color: yellow
       description: Fire Storm can be cast while moving at 50 movement speed and 30 while channeling.